 Meet Your Instructor, Gina Cohen

-Microsoft Excel & PowerPoint training and Spreadsheet Consulting specialist with eleven years experience in the Finance department at Morgan Stanley.
+Microsoft Excel, PowerPoint, Word, Outlook and Teams trainer and Spreadsheet Consulting specialist with eleven years experience in the Finance department at Morgan Stanley.
 Has been teaching and consulting since 2013.

 Get In Touch